OpenDrugDiscovery/openfractal-client/README.md

 | `openfractal-test` | A test instance for learn how to use QCFractal.
 In case of reset, it will be communicated pro-actively. | <https://openfractal-test-pgzbs3yryq-uc.a.run.app> | _In progress_ |
 | `openfractal-dev`  | Might be destroyed at any time.                                                                         | <https://openfractal-dev-pgzbs3yryq-uc.a.run.app>  | _In progress_ |

+### User accounts

+To interact with any Openfractal instances, you must have a user account.
+Ask an administrator to create one for you.
+Here are the 5 roles you can have associated with your account:

+- Admin
+- Compute
+- Read
+- Submit
+- Monitor

 ## Usage and installation

 The two main libraries to interact with the Openfractal instances are: